Katy Mills: Background (1997-1999)

 In 1997, a property development company based in Arlington, Virginia, known as The Mills Corporation had negotiations to build a mall in Katy, Texas.
 They said that this would be their second mall they would build in Texas, after Grapevine Mills in Grapevine, Texas, which opened later the same year.
 The 727 acre site was owned by Interfin Corporation.
 It was located near Interstate 10 and the Grand Parkway.
 The site, owned by Interfin was located near Mason Road.
 Eventually, The Mills leased the land from Dallas-based American Realty Trust.
 The site from American Realty Trust, at the size of 500 acres, was located near Pin Oak Road.
-Grapevine Mills opened in October of 1997, and a month later, it was followed by Arizona Mills in Tempe, Arizona.
+Grapevine Mills opened in October 1997, and a month later, it was followed by Arizona Mills in Tempe, Arizona.

 The Mills later purchased the 500 acre site in February 1998 and construction began on the mall, along with German-based Kan Am, RTKL Associates, Greg Rose Design, JK Design Group, Creative Artisans Group, Penwal, Texas Bomanite, and the American Institute of Steel Construction.
 This required some extreme measures, such as Kingsland Boulevard extending for more roads to connect to the street the mall would sit, Katy Mills Circle, that way it can also pass through Pin Oak Road.

 The Mills pitched several anchors to open in the mall, such as AMC Theater, Virgin Megastore, Off Rodeo Drive Beverly Hills, Boot Town, Books-A-Million, Rainforest Cafe, Marshalls, Bass Pro Shops Outdoor World, Old Navy and GameWorks.
-In early 1999, plans changed for the opening of Katy Mills, as GameWorks and Virgin Megastore would not open, and instead Jillian’s and F.Y.E.
+In early 1999, plans changed for the opening of Katy Mills, as GameWorks and Virgin Megastore would not open, and instead Jillian's and F.Y.E.
 (For Your Entertainment) would open.
 They also announced that they would open Bed Bath and Beyond, Burlington Coat Factory, and for the first time ever, a Benetton Sportsystem store.
 This marks the first time Benetton goes in the retail business.
 They also announced that they would not open Marshalls in the mall, and would instead open Funkyard.
 A couple months later, Katy Mills announced that they would open OFF 5TH Saks Fifth Avenue Outlet and Sun & Ski Sports, and as the opening drew closer, Off Rodeo Drive Beverly Hills and Boot Town would not open and instead would open Starflight Cafe and “Old West Warehouse”.
 The Mills also pitched some non-anchor stores, such as the now-defunct NASCAR Silicon Motor Speedway, Big Dog Sportswear, Skechers USA, Bose Factory Store, Brooks Brothers Factory Store, Carter's for Kids, Kenneth Cole New York, the Official Dallas Cowboys Pro Shop, Mikasa Factory Store, and Samsonite.